hanabi/hanabi.github.io/Reference.md

 ### The 5's Chop Move

 * See the *Chop Move* section above for an explanation on what a *Chop Move* is.
-* Normally, we are only allowed to save 5's on chop (unless it is done with a *5 Stall* clue, which can happen in the *Early Game* and other "stalling" situations).
+* Normally, we are only allowed to save 5's on chop (unless it is done with a *5 Stall* clue, which can happen in the *Early Game* and in other "stalling" situations).
 * So, if a number 5 clue is performed on a 5 that is not on chop, and it is **not** a stalling situation, then it will normally look like a *Play Clue* on that 5.
 * However, if the 5 is **one-away** from chop (or, if two or more 5's are clued and the right-most 5 is one-away from chop), then we agree that it has a special meaning, and that the clue is **not** a *Play Clue* at all.
 * Instead, it is understood that the clue is a *5's Chop Move*, and the player should *Chop Move* in a manner similar to the *Trash Chop Move*.